Sand Washing

 Why Choose MarsCrusher XS Series

-Sealed bearing housing prevents water ingress
+• Sealed bearing housing intended to limit water ingress

 XS Wheel Sand Washer FAQ